Welcome to the first in a series of opinion pieces by Lashandra Willis, based in Atlanta, Georgia.

 I enjoy listening to different types of music in various genres because, well, I love music.
 It is a “feel good” medium… at least it’s supposed to be.
 Yet, how can one really get into the groove of the jam when the person behind the creation of the track demonstrates a lack for authentic communication, the sort stemming from what real lyricism is?
 This question is especially pertinent when favorite artists – or those you follow from the beginning of their careers, or since you’ve consciously listened to for a while – create engaging bass and background, yet you find yourself at a loss for their message.

-Many artists use ‘wordplay’ to create a new meaning in format I liken to Morse code.
+Many artists use ‘wordplay’ to create new meaning in formats I liken to Morse code.
 Writers and psalmists of old used such methods to open the reader to their views on everyday issues, sharing narratives on what many faced personally over the course and shifts of time.

 Coded meanings within a beautifully put-together story turns and spirals the listener through a journey of emotional roads.
 Most of us listen to tunes for various reasons, sometimes purposes, from motivation to a sudden heartbreak to tapping into spiritual consciousness.